Evolution of networks with multiple junctions: Notation, definitions and basic computations

 Moreover, notice that in Definitions~\ref{probdef} and~\ref{probdef-open} the evolution equation~\eqref{evoleq} must be satisfied only for $t>0$.
 If we want that the maps $\gamma^i$ are $C^2$ in space and $C^1$ in time till the whole {\em parabolic boundary} (given by $[0,1]\times\{0\}\cup\{0,1\}\times[0,T)$ in Definition~\ref{probdef} and $[0,1]\times\{0\}\cup\{0,1\}\times[0,T)$ or $[0,1)\times\{0\}\cup\{0\}\times[0,T)$ in Definition~\ref{probdef-open}), the above conditions must be satisfied also by the initial regular network $\SS_0$, for some functions $\lambda_0$ extending continuously the functions $\lambda$ which are defined only for $t>0$. \end{rem}

-We concentrated on regular network for the moment since in studying problems~\eqref{problema} and~\eqref{problema-open} starting from a non--regular network several difficulties arise, related to the presence of general multi--points: if there are multi--points $O^{p}$ of order greater than three, there can be several possible candidates for the flow.
-Considering, for example, the case of a network composed by two curves crossing each other (presence of 4--point); one cannot easily decide how the angle at the meeting point must behave, indeed one can allow the four concurrent curves to separate in two pairs of curves, moving independently each other and could even be taken into account the creation of new multi--points from a single one.\\ If there are several multi--points during the flow some of them can collapse together and the length of at least one curve of the network can go to zero.\\ In these cases, one must possibly restart the evolution with a different set of curves, the topology of the network change dramatically, forcing to change the ``structure'' of the system of equations governing the evolution.\\ Anyway a very natural conjecture is that the curvature flow of a general network (under a suitably good definition) should be non--regular only for a discrete set of times.
-We will get back on this in the following sections.
+For the moment we focus on regular networks.
+Several difficulties arise when we study problems~\eqref{problema} and~\eqref{problema-open} with non--regular networks as initial data.
+The issues are related to the presence of multi--points: if there are multi--points $O^{p}$ of order greater than three, there can be several possible candidates for the flow.
+Considering for example the case of a network composed of two curves crossing each other (presence of 4--point); one cannot easily decide how the angle at the meeting point must behave, indeed one can allow the four concurrent curves to separate in two pairs of curves, moving independently of each other and could even be taken into account the creation of new multi--points from a single one.\\ If there are several multi--points during the flow some of them can collapse together and the length of at least one curve of the network can go to zero.\\ In these cases, one must possibly restart the evolution with a different set of curves and the topology of the network changes dramatically, forcing to change the ``structure'' of the system of equations governing the evolution.
+Anyway, a very natural conjecture is that the curvature flow of a general network (under a suitably good definition) should be non--regular only for a discrete set of times.
+We will get back to this in the following sections.

+\begin{rem} One can clearly obtain solutions to system~\eqref{evoleq} by requiring each curve to fulfill the quasilinear partial differential equation: